Ramon Berenguer V of Provence

 Ramon Berenguer IV or V (Raimond-Bérenger; 1198 – 19 August 1245) was a member of the House of Barcelona who ruled as count of Provence and Forcalquier.
 He was the first count of Provence to live in the county in more than one hundred years.
-During the minority of a previous count in 1144–1161, the regency was exercised by Ramon Berenguer IV de Barcelona, who is sometimes counted among the counts of Provence, which has led to varied numbering of the counts of Provence named Ramon Berenguer.
+During the minority of a previous count in 1144–1161, the regency was exercised by Ramon Berenguer IV of Barcelona, who is sometimes counted among the counts of Provence, which has led to varied numbering of the counts of Provence named Ramon Berenguer.
 This Ramon Berenguer was the fourth of his name to be a reigning count of Provence.

 Family

 Ramon Berenguer was the son of Alfonso II, Count of Provence, and Garsenda, Countess of Forcalquier.
 After his father's death (1209), Ramon's mother sent him to the Templar castle of Monzón in Aragon.
 He was accompanied by his cousin James, whose life was also under threat.
 He left Monzon in 1216 to claim his inheritance, which included the county of Forcalquier—inherited from his mother.

 On 5 June 1219, Ramon Berenguer married Beatrice of Savoy, daughter of Thomas, Count of Savoy.
 She was a shrewd and politically astute woman, whose beauty was likened by Matthew Paris to that of a second Niobe.
 The wedding also provided the 21-year-old Ramon with a powerful father-in-law to aid him in establishing his authority and protecting his interests.
 They had: